ABOUT US

 Samantha HArvell, PhD/MPP

 Samantha Harvell, PhD/MPP is a partner with Three Flights Consulting.
 She is a developmental psychologist with more than 15 years of experience bridging research, policy, and practice in juvenile and criminal justice.
-Dr. Harvell joined Three Flights from the Urban Institute where she still supports two projects; she is currently working with stakeholders in Milwaukee County, Wisconsin to improve youth probation case management and providing research support to the Youth First initiative.
-At Urban, she previously led an assessment of Kentucky’s juvenile justice diversion program, served as a co-principal investigator on the OJJDP–funded Bridging Research and Practice in Juvenile Probation project, oversaw assessment of more than 30 states involved in the Justice Reinvestment Initiative, and served as project director of content development for the What Works in Reentry Clearinghouse.
+Dr. Harvell joined Three Flights from the Urban Institute, where she worked with stakeholders in Milwaukee County, Wisconsin to improve youth probation case management and providing research support to the Youth First initiative.
+At Urban, she led an assessment of Kentucky’s juvenile justice diversion program, served as a co-principal investigator on the OJJDP–funded Bridging Research and Practice in Juvenile Probation project, oversaw assessment of more than 30 states involved in the Justice Reinvestment Initiative, and served as project director of content development for the What Works in Reentry Clearinghouse.
 Prior to Urban and Three Flights, Dr. Harvell was a research manager with The Pew Charitable Trusts where she managed research projects analyzing criminal and juvenile corrections trends and helped conceptualize and launch Pew’s juvenile justice initiative.
 She previously worked on education, early childhood, and juvenile justice policy at First Focus, a cross-sector advocacy organization, and as a congressional fellow in the Office of former US Senator Jeff Bingaman.
 Dr. Harvell holds a PhD in developmental psychology and an MPP from Georgetown University and a BA in psychology from the University of Virginia.

 Jasmine MCInnis-Simoncelli, MSW